WebAssembly/spec/spectec/test-prose/TEST.md

 1. Pop all values val* from the stack.
 2. Assert: Due to validation, a label is now on the top of the stack.
 3. Pop the label from the stack.
+4. Exit current context.
-4. Push val* to the stack.
+5. Push val* to the stack.

 execution_of_BR x_0
 1. Let L be the current label.